daibach142/SaitekSwitch/CONFIGURATION.md

 ## SWITCH special

 In the Piper configuration file, the TAXI switch is unused, and the normal control string is replaced by `autopilot engage`.
-This special case is recognised by the `saitekswitch.nas` file, and operates the autopilot engage/disengage for KAP140 on PA28-116.
+This special case is recognised by the `saitekswitch.nas` file, and operates the autopilot engage/disengage for KAP140 on PA28-11x.

+Also for any aircraft with a three-way NAV1/NAV2/GPS such the KAP140 on the PA28-11x, using the switch value
+`instrumentation/nav-source/selector` will cause the switch to select either the NAV1 or GPS settings.

 ## Default Configuration File